jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

   Ideally, we'd see an resurgence in QA and UI/UX positions.
 - Renting software is going to become a lot more scarce.
   Software codebases stop being a moat; operations and security are the real drivers of value.
-  We'll see even more things like AWS Hosted Apache Kafka and even fewer things like JetBrains IDEs and Blackboard.
+  We'll see even more things like Amazon Managed Streaming for Apache Kafka and even fewer things like JetBrains IDEs and Blackboard.
 - Probably a lot more things!
 The future is getting weird!!

 [runpod]: https://www.runpod.io/